mozman/ezdxf/docs/source/tutorials/layers.rst

 Tutorial for Layers
 ===================

-If you are not familiar with the concept of layers, please read this first: :ref:`layer_concept`
+If you are not familiar with the concept of layers, please read this first:
+Concept of :ref:`layer_concept`

 Reminder: a layer definition is not required for using a layer!